tyleryasaka/lobular/README.md

 **Arguments:**
 - `mtx`: Gene expression matrix with genes as rows.
-- `coords` (Optional) For spatial data, calibrates to the dimensions of the baseline sample.
+- `coords`: (Optional) For spatial data, calibrates to the dimensions of the baseline sample.
 Coordinate matrix with samples as rows, and columns `x` and `y`.
 - `species`: (Optional) Species to use; defaults to `'human'`.
 Supports `'mouse'` and `'human'`.

 **Returns:**